jpniederer/Dev-eryday/_drafts/jekyll-development-environment.markdown

   On my PC, this command was unsuccessful all three times I ran it failing to make the update after the reboot.
 It was time to try my next option.

 + Create a Linux VM on Azure

-  a
+  Since the machine that I'd be using would only need to be used for development, there was no need to create a system with much computing power.
+Azure offers their smallest VM for the low price of $13.39 month, which is cheap enough to make it worth having around for learning or testing purposes.
+Other cloud providers may be cheaper, but Azure's offering has always delivered for me.
+The machine was generated with 0.75 GB of RAM and 20 GB of disk size.
+In practice this size has been enough since the install is super clean.

 Setting up Linux for Jekyll
 ---------------
 The bash commands below should work to setup up the Jekyll development environment on a Linux system.
+The commands will install needed packages and also download the (current) latest version of rubygems from the project site.

 {% highlight bash %}

 sudo apt-get install ruby
 sudo apt-get install ruby-dev
 sudo apt-get install make